syncfusion-content/blazor-docs/blazor/rich-text-editor/webassembly-performance.md

 In the following example:

-* **OnToolbarClick** event is bound to a callback method, when the editor content gets changed every time the event is completed, the **StateHasChanged** will be invoked for the parent component.
+* **OnToolbarClick** event is bound to a callback method, when the editor content gets changed by toolbar action the event is completed, the **StateHasChanged** will be invoked for the parent component.

 ```cshtml
 @using Syncfusion.Blazor.RichTextEditor